-Patients did not show impairment when tracking a moving object using a combination of smooth pursuit and saccades.
-Although patients made more catch-up saccades than controls during sinusoidal pursuit, we did not observe any differences in eye position error or pursuit velocity gain.
-These results suggest that eye movements to moving stimuli are relatively preserved in PD.
-Congruently, we found that patients were able to accurately track and predict the trajectory of a moving target that disappeared after a brief viewing time.
-Go/no-go decision accuracy and timing were overall preserved in patients, except when they initiated a very early catch-up saccade toward the target, thereby limiting time for sensory evidence accumulation.
+initiated a very early catch-up saccade toward the target, thereby limiting time for sensory evidence accumulation.
 Patients moved their hand slower than controls but were able to compensate by initiating their movements earlier, potentially indicating a learned adjustment to changes in motor function.
-Alternatively, a 150-ms decrease in mean hand movement latency in patients as compared to controls could signify impulsivity, a common problem in PD patients (Corvol et al., 2018).
-In conjunction with this finding, patients also showed increased errors in the anti-saccade task, a potential early indicator of impulse control problems in these patients (Barbosa et al., 2019).
+Alternatively, a 150 ms decrease in mean hand movement latency in patients compared with controls could signify impulsivity, a common problem in PD patients (Corvol et al., 2018).
+In conjunction with this finding, patients also showed increased errors in the antisaccade task, a potential early indicator of impulse control problems in these patients (Barbosa et al., 2019).
 It is therefore possible that patients moved their hand earlier simply because they could not wait to start the task.